It's about adventure! Life, Scouting, Family, writing what else is there?

 Geminians can be successful in many walks of life though their general characteristics tend to make them unreliable.
 They are often skilled manipulators of language, in speech and writing, and may be: debaters, diplomats (though in politics they are more interested in theory than practice), orators, preachers (brilliant rather than profound), teachers, authors, poets, journalists, or lawyers.

 This is me.
 I am a Gemini.
 Pure, Raw, passionate.

-The NEW focus of this blog is to share my adventures, scouting adventures, book reviews, thoughts, opinions, and writing adventures from actual writing, writing/editing tips, marketing, research.
+The NEW focus of this blog is to share my adventures, book reviews, thoughts, opinions, and writing adventures from actual writing, writing/editing tips, marketing, research.
 I'll get there.

 Find me at: